Understanding Paycheck Protection Program Loan Forgiveness

 According to the U.S. Treasury guidance, payroll costs include:

 If you had to lay off employees, you now have until December 31, 2020 to restore workforce levels to maximize your forgiveness eligibility.
 In some cases, exceptions may apply if this isn’t possible.
 For instance, the amount of forgiveness may not be proportionally reduced if you’re unable to restore business operations to pre-pandemic levels, if certain qualifications are met.
-Just be sure to maintain documentation on your good-faith efforts to restore employees.
+Just be sure to maintain documentation on your good-faith efforts to restore pre-pandemic employee levels.

 You’ll also want to keep supporting documents which offer a breakdown of your PPP fund usage.
-Keep proof of payments for rent or mortgage interest, retain payroll registers, and hang on to invoices and statements for electric, internet, gas and heating providers.
+Keep proof of payments for rent or mortgage interest, retain payroll registers, and hang on to invoices and statements for electric, internet, gas and heating utility providers.
 Full details are available through the step-by-step instructions linked below.

 The amount of forgiveness that you can expect depends on a wide range of factors, including the time period in which you used your loan, your eligible costs, and the number of employees retained.
 If you’d like to estimate how much of your PPP loan can be forgiven by the federal government, our partners at Paychex offer a great PPP Forgiveness Estimator tool.